Piecewise classifier mappings: Learning fine-grained learners for novel categories with few examples: Experiments

 \section{Experiments}

-In this section, we first describe the experimental setups, implementation details and the datasets used in experiments.
-Then, we present the few-shot fine-grained image recognition results on three fine-grained benchmark datasets.
-Finally, ablation studies are given to further evaluate the effectiveness of our proposed classifier mapping strategy.
+In this section, we first describe the experimental settings, and then present the main results.
+Later, Ablation studies are given to further evaluate the effectiveness of our proposed classifier mapping strategy.